MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/troubleshooting-disk-management.md

 **Solution:**
 1. Return the underlying disk to the **Online** status.
 Once the disk is returned to **Online** status, the volume should return to the **Healthy** status.
 If the **Healthy (At Risk)** status persists, the disk might be failing.

 2. Back up the data and replace the disk as soon as possible.
-For instructions describing how to bring the disk back online, see [Reactivate a Missing or Offline Dynamic Disk](reactivate-a-missing-or-offline-dynamic-disk.md).

 <a id="BKMK_11"></a>